Current masking guidance

 Individuals are expected to review campus policies and procedures and local municipal ordinances related to COVID-19 mitigation.
 Per CDC guidance, individual municipalities, businesses and other organizations may set their own masking and physical distancing expectations.

 In addition to personal actions, Penn State has implemented thorough testing and contact tracing programs as part of its efforts to mitigate the spread of COVID-19 at its campuses and neighboring local communities.

 Penn State strongly encourages students, faculty and staff to get vaccinated for COVID-19 and to share their vaccination status with the University as soon as possible.
-Visit the Vaccine Information page to learn more about the vaccine and where to get a shot.
+In compliance with the federal order, all Penn State employees at University Park campus must be fully vaccinated by Dec.
+8. Visit the Vaccine Information page to learn more about the vaccine and where to get a shot.